fengxia41103/myblog/content/workspace/openstack/python2 charm.md

 ### `basic.py`

-Changes to this file look intimidating.
-However, the theme is quite
+Changes to this file look intimidating (showing diff -r old new).
+However, the theme is quite straightforward:
-straightforward:

 1. Install python2 modules, eg `python-setuptools`, as prerequisite to prepare the environment.
 2. The correct binary path for your `pip`.
+3. Use `platform.linux_distribution()[0]` to determine host platform.
+4. `apt` uses `--assume-yes`, where `yum` uses `--assumeyes`.

-There are mixed `apt_install` using the mapped function and direct `check_call`.
+There are mixed `apt_install` using the mapped function and direct `check_call` shell calls.
 Moving forward, we should consolidate all package functions to mapped version.

 <pre class="brush:plain;">
 6a7